fhoedemakers/pico-infonesPlus/README.md

 ## Raspberry Pico W support
 The emulator works with the Pico W, but without the onboard blinking led.
 In order for the led to work on the Pico W, the cyw43 driver needs to be initialised.
 This causes the emulator to stop with an out of memory panic.

+## USB game Controllers latency
+Using an USB gamecontroller introduces some latency.
+The legacy controllers ((S)NES, WII-classic) have less latency.

 ## Troubleshooting no image on TV or monitor

 - Make sure the board is directly connected to your display.
 Do not connect through a HDMI splitter.
+- Some displays need 5V in order to work:
-- When using the Adafruit HDMI board, make sure VBUS (Pin 40) is connected to the 5 volt via  on the board.
-(Marked 5 on the side) Some displays need 5V in order to work.
+  - When using the breadboard with HDMI and SD breakout, make sure VBUS (Pin 40) is connected to the 5 volt via  on the board.
+(Marked 5 on the side)

 ![Image](assets/DVIBreakout.jpg)